Influence of graphene on the electronic and magnetic properties of an iron(III) porphyrin chloride complex: Results

 The minimal interaction is also clear from a Bader charge analysis, where the charge transfer within GGA + $U$ amounts to 3.9 $\times$ 10$^{-3}$ $e$/molecule.
-This can be seen in Fig. \ref{Fe-P_bands_cd}(a) where the GGA + $U$ band structure of the system is depicted along the high symmetry points.
+This can be seen in Fig. \ref{Fe-P_bands_cd}(a) where the GGA + $U$ C$_{graphene}$ 2$p$ orbital-resolved band structure of the system is depicted along the high symmetry points.
+Orbital-resolved band structures for the remaining atoms are shown in the Supplementary Information.
 The Dirac point at the K point coming from the graphene emerges at the Fermi energy without any shifts resulting from the small interaction.
 Figure \ref{Fe-P_bands_cd}(b) visualizes the corresponding charge difference plot, defined as $\rho_{AB}$ $-$ $\rho_A$ $-$ $\rho_B$, showing where regions of charge accumulation (light blue) and depletion (yellow) are localized.
-Consequently, the main source of attractive interactions between the porphyrin complex and graphene must be van der Waals forces.
+Due to the small interaction, spin density plots, defined as $\rho_\uparrow$ $-$ $\rho_\downarrow$, within GGA + $U$ are very much the same with and without graphene in the system, see Figure S\ref{supp-Fe-P_sd} in the Supplementary Information.
+At the GGA level, the adsorption energy, defined as $E_{ads}$ = $E_{AB}$ $-$ $E_A$ $-$ $E_B$ where $A$ and $B$ represent \ce{[Fe^{III}(P)(Cl)]} and graphene respectively, is calculated as $-$1.51 eV.
+In the r2SCAN calculations, we obtain $E_{ads}$ of $-$1.61 eV, i.e. equally weak.
+Furthermore, we confirmed that there was a tendency for \ce{[Fe^{III}(P)(Cl)]} to move away from the graphene sheet if van der Waals corrections are not included in the calculations.
+Without including van der Waals corrections, the resulting distance between \ce{[Fe^{III}(P)(Cl)]} and the graphene sheet increases by 0.81 \AA, compared to the distance (3.26 \AA) measured in the relaxed "bridge 2" structure where the van der Waals correction (DFT-D2) was taken into account.
+On the other hand, this distance (3.26 Å) remains nearly unchanged, with an increase of only 0.092 \AA, when the r2SCAN+rVV10 nonlocal vdW-DF functional was employed during structure optimization.
+Consequently, the main source of attractive interactions between the porphyrin complex and graphene are van der Waals forces.

-The electronic structure of the iron(III) ion in the square-pyramidal ligand field of \ce{[Fe^{III}(P)(Cl)]} is influenced by the axial chloride ligand and the displacement of the iron ion from the porphin ring.
-The splitting of the d orbital energies is expected to result in a high spin $(xz,yz)^2(xy)^1(z^2)^1(x^2-y^2)^1$ orbital occupation pattern.
-For FeN$_4$-type active sites in single-atom catalysts, the iron ion is assumed to be situated in a square-planar ligand field of an N-doped graphene plane in its bare state, and have varying axial ligands throughout the catalytic cycle.
+\textbf{Electronic structures of the free and physisorbed iron complex.} The electronic structure of the iron(III) ion in the square-pyramidal ligand field of \ce{[Fe^{III}(P)(Cl)]} is influenced by the axial chloride ligand and the displacement of the iron ion from the porphin ring.
+The splitting of the $d$ orbital energies is expected to result in a high spin $(xz,yz)^2(xy)^1(z^2)^1(x^2-y^2)^1$ orbital occupation pattern.
+This highlights the relevance for FeN$_4$-type active sites in single-atom catalysts, where the iron ion is assumed to be situated in a square-planar ligand field of an N-doped graphene plane in its bare state, and have varying axial ligands throughout the catalytic cycle.